New Zealand In Winter: 15 Best Things To Do & Where To Go

 We have lots of skiing and snowboarding options in New Zealand.

-If you are travelling through the North Island, your best option is to pay Mount Ruapehu a visit, and use National Park as a base, which is nearly equidistant to both Whakapapa, which is the village at the foot of the northern facing slope, and to Ohakune, which is the town at the foot of the southern facing slope.
+If you are travelling through the North Island, your best option is to pay Mount Ruapehu a visit, and use National Park village as a base, which is nearly equidistant to both Whakapapa, which is the village at the foot of the northern facing slope, and to Ohakune, which is the town at the foot of the southern facing slope.

 Tāranaki may also be worth a visit as Mount Tāranaki has a smaller and cheaper skifield, Manganui Ski Area, but it is not open as frequently as Mount Ruapehu and they are much more reliant on there being adequate snow to be able to enjoy it fully.
 (I have been trying to go for a couple of seasons but have still not been able to time it with their snowfall.)